srg-ics-uplb/peak-two-cloud/p2c_scheduler/README.md

 ## Install

-Create a symlink to the p2c scheduler files(.py and .pyc) inside `/usr/lib/python2.7/dist-packages/nova/scheduler` where this repo was cloned.
+On the frontend node, create a symlink to the p2c scheduler files(.py and .pyc) inside `/usr/lib/python2.7/dist-packages/nova/scheduler` where this repo was cloned.

 Edit `/etc/nova/nova.conf` and comment out the default nova scheduler